infsci2711/MultiDBs-KeywordSearchR-Server/README.md

 1.Steps to set up the project

 (1) Please download the setup.sh first on your local machine.
-(Click the download button in the right corner)
+(Click the download button in the right corner) Suppose you download the setup.sh on /opt.
+Then run "cd /opt"

 (2) In the terminal, input "sudo chmod +x setup.sh"(without double quotation mark) to modify the permission.